Restock Strategy

 Restock Timing

 The best time to restock is early morning before opening, or late evening after closing.
 Restocking during peak hours blocks customers from reaching products and creates bottlenecks.
+With Patch 1.4.0's Stock Tracking Filters, run a Low Stock scan the evening before so overnight orders arrive by morning opening.

 If you have a restocker employee, set their shift to overlap with delivery times.
 They will automatically unpack and shelve items, freeing you to handle pricing and customer issues.